quattor/quattor.github.com/_aquilon/configuration.md

 ### Publishing and Deploying the Sandbox Changes

-To illustrate the Aquilon deployment workflow, we can now pubish these changes so that they can be reviewed by others and then deploy them into a domain.
+To illustrate the Aquilon deployment workflow, we can now publish these changes so that they can be reviewed by others and then deploy them into a domain.

 To publish the changes so that it is possible to deploy them later: